 Flexibility has always been one of the main aims of this course, since students beginning graduate work at a major international university inevitably have very different backgrounds and needs.
-Every student takes a selection of options individually related to his or her requirements.
+Every student takes a selection of options individually related to their requirements.

 A set of options should not be very narrow in scope; it should, however, provide the opportunity for detailed study and the development of scholarly skills.
-The normal mode of teaching is through a mixture of one-to-one tutorials, classes and seminars, and students are also encouraged to attend a wide range of lectures and faculty research seminars.
+Your supervisor is there to help you identify an appropriate selection of options.
+The normal mode of teaching is through a mixture of one-to-one tutorials, classes and seminars, but students are also encouraged to attend a wide range of lectures and faculty research seminars.